Skip White Performance - We have the best prices you will ever find for aluminum heads, rotating assemblies and strokers

 A final note.

-Our user id is: skipwhite, and our store name is whiteperformance1.
+Our eBay user id is: skipwhite, and our eBay store name is whiteperformance1.
 You may have noticed other sellers using a similar name offering similar products.
 These other sellers have capitalized on our name as we see it, and many customers searching for us will inadvertently find them, thinking we are one in the same company.
 There is only one "Skip White."
-We are the original premier seller under this name since approximately 2003.
-We have no other names, nor are we associated with any other company regardless of the similarity in the name or location.
+We are the original premier eBay seller under this name since approximately 2003.
+We have no other eBay names, nor are we associated with any other company regardless of the similarity in the name or location.
 Our official company name is Skip White Performance.
 Please see the article below for a more detailed explanation.

 The real story...Skip White Performance vs. White Performance & Machine

-I'm sure many of you have noticed there are 2 high performance engine builders in Kingsport, TN with similar names, and this has led to a great amount of confusion.
+I'm sure many of you have noticed there were 2 high performance engine builders in Kingsport, TN with similar names, leading to a great amount of confusion.

-Due to the name similarity many customers looking for us online inadvertently find them, thinking we are the same company.
+We are Skip White Performance, NOT White Performance and Machine or Marine or any other similar name.
+Many customers looking for us online inadvertently find them, thinking we are the same company.
 Definitely not...there is no connection between the two companies.
 We don't have a problem with free enterprise (competition).
 However, when the competition builds their foundation on such things as a name similarity and their supposedly long history of being in business, then we think it's about time we set the record straight.

 We have owned White Performance since 2003, with the exception of the machine shop, which was owned by Fred White at the time.
-He continued to operate the machine shop and build engines for us while we continued selling online under the user ID of skipwhite and the store name of whiteperformance1.
+He continued to operate the machine shop and build engines for us while we continued selling online under the eBay user ID of skipwhite and the eBay store name of whiteperformance1.

-All in all, we have been in this business 16+ years.
-Skip White's passion has been owning and building street rods for 47 years on a personal level.
+All in all, we have been in this business for going on 21 years.
+By putting heart and soul in this company, we have become the number one street rod engine builder in the country.
+Skip White's passion has been owning and building street rods for 51 years on a personal level.
 The knowledge he has gained over time has allowed him to venture into this business and succeed to a very high level.

-FAST FORWARD TO 2019...We have become the largest street rod engine builder in the nation.
+FAST FORWARD TO 2023...We have become the largest street rod engine builder and supplier of rotating assemblies in the nation.
 Our engines, rotating assemblies, and cylinder heads are built to very high standards and shipped to our customers in a timely manner.
-We are a premier seller on with a positive feedback score of well over 206,000 and growing, as compared to our competitor’s score of approximately 24,000.
+We are a premier seller on eBay with a 100% positive feedback score of well over 212,000.

 Now you know the real story, and we hope this helps with the confusion.